howsoai/howso-docs/source/user_guide/basic_capabilities/residuals.rst

 ^^^^^^^^^^^^^^^^

 Howso has the ability to retrieve both :doc:`local vs global <../concepts//global_vs_local>` metrics.
 Global metrics are retrieved through using :py:meth:`Trainee.react_aggregate`.
-Both :ref:`robust` and non-robust versions are also available.
+Both :ref:`robust` and non-robust (full) versions are also available.

 .. code-block:: python